pepedocs/ocm-workspace/Readme.md

 # ocm-workspace
-A containerised workspace or environment for running OpenShift Dedicated (OSD) cluster management tools (e.g. ocm-cli, oc, etc).
+A containerised workspace for running OpenShift Dedicated (OSD) cluster management tools (e.g. ocm-cli, oc, etc).

 # Goal
-Provide a deployable, extensible and isolated (container-isolation only) environment for managing OSD clusters.
+Provide a deployable, extensible and isolated (container-isolation only) workspace for managing OSD clusters.

+> **Important:** ocm-workspace is a user container workspace which is intended to be customized by the user only and not a means to control "how to do" things.

 # Prerequisites
 1. Clone this repository.